 Presented below is the birth name popularity of Beatrice for girls.
 Beatrice reached its highest position of #38 in the U.S. during 1910-1919, and is at #601 presently.
 (2014 Birth Statistics)

 Leatrice, Beatriz and Betty are the popular variation forms of Beatrice (#601 last year) appearing in the Top 1000.
-These girl names were at the height of their popularity during the years 1920-1929 and are now significantly less popular (usage 0.0998%, down 85.3%), with the forms Leatrice, Betty, Beatriz and Beatrice becoming less stylish.
+These girl names were at the height of their popularity during 1920-1929 (usage of 0.6783%) and are now significantly less popular (usage 0.0998%, down 85.3%), with the forms Betty, Beatriz, Leatrice and Beatrice becoming less stylish.
 Shown below is an analysis of the usage of Beatrice and related names.
 (2014 Birth Statistics)